 While opioids can effectively relieve pain, the risk of addiction is especially high when opioids are used over a long period of time.

 Although opioids relieve pain, they do not fall into the same category as over-the-counter painkillers such as aspirin and Tylenol.
 The most commonly used opioids are:

 Most opioids are taken in pill form, but they can also be taken as lozenges or lollipops.
 Some are administered through a vein, by injection or through an IV.
 Some medications are delivered through a patch (such as Fentanyl) that allows the medication to be absorbed through the skin.
 There are also opioid medications that can be delivered by suppository.

-One of the reasons doctors need to manage opioid pain medications so closely is that they can cause side effects; however, not everyone will suffer side effects while taking them.
+One of the reasons the Lakeland, Florida pain doctor needs to manage opioid pain medications so closely is that they can cause side effects; however, not everyone will suffer side effects while taking them.
 The most common side effects are usually:

 Constipation.
 Although common, constipation can often be controlled.
 Opioids slow the movement of stool through the intestinal tract, which allows more time for water to be absorbed by the body and making the stool hard.

 Drowsiness.
 Opioids can make you feel sleepy when you first start taking them, but this usually goes away after a few days.
 If pain has prevented you from sleeping, you may sleep more for a few days after starting opioids.
 Opioids can make it unsafe for the patient to drive a car or even to walk up and down stairs alone.